bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 This explains what the project is well.
 It is:

-- Succint.
+- Succinct.
 - Answers the question “Why are you better than the rest?” with *”world’s fastest”*.
 - Answers what it does, *”framework for building websites.”*
 - Easy enough to understand for non-experts, *”building websites”*.
-- Uses eye-catching words such as *”worlds largest”* and its succintness implies “we can read this, it’ll only take a second of our time to process this.”
+- Uses eye-catching words such as *”worlds largest”* and the succinctness imply “we can read this, it’ll only take a second of our time to process this.”

 You should spend a few weeks experimenting with the description on-and-off.